-All information that is collected about you during the research will be coded with a study number and kept strictly confidential.
-Any information about you that leaves the clinic would have your name and address removed so that you could not be recognised, except for letters sent to your own GP.
+All information that is collected about you during the research will be kept strictly confidential.
+Apart from clinical samples (as outlined above) any information about you that leaves the clinic would have your name and address removed so that you could not be recognised, except for letters sent to your own GP.
 In order to enrol into this study, you are required to consent for us to contact your GP.